 Data remains in the driving seat

-In our full report on the Event Type Taxonomy, we discussed that although often evolving from the Basel Event Types, many organisations have divergent taxonomies.
+In our full report on the Event Type Taxonomy, we discussed that many organisations have divergent taxonomies even though they are often evolved from the Basel Event Types.
 This is particularly true for the more contemporary risks (such as information security, third party and cyber).
 Similarly, we saw the same pattern with the cause and impact categories collected in 2020.

-The causes are often based on original Basel definition of operational risk (people, process, systems and external) and there is a core set of financial impacts observed (often aligned to regulatory and accounting standards).
-However, over time organisations have also evolved these categories, reflecting changes in their risk profile, businesses, and regulatory environment.
+The causes are often based on the original Basel definition of operational risk (people, process, systems and external).
+And, there is a core set of financial impacts observed, which is often aligned to regulatory and accounting standards.
+However, organisations have also evolved these categories over time, reflecting changes in their risk profile, businesses, and regulatory environment.

 Top-level observations from the data

 A continued link to Basel

 The data shows a clear link with the Basel definition of operational risk (considering people, process, system, and external factors).
 The majority of the cause categories contain these four categories, with some of the taxonomies that were shared containing an augmented number of level 1 categories.